Skip to content

 Social Media

-RAP and PNA-specific Instagram, Facebook, LinkedIn, and YouTube accounts were used to keep residents informed and engaged.
-Posts featured images, reels, and event information, promoting surveys and community meetings as calls to action for residents interested in sharing feedback about city parks.
+RAP and PNA-specific Instagram, Facebook, LinkedIn and YouTube accounts were used to keep residents informed and engaged.
+Posts included images, videos, and information about the survey and community meetings, and served as a call to action for community members interested in sharing feedback about city parks.

 Print Outs and Analog Information